mschordan/agaconv/doc/agaconv.1.md

 : Shows all entries of the first frame of the CDXL file video.cdxl

 agaconv video.mp4 video.cdxl \--std-cdxl
-: Encodes the CDXL video as standard 12-bit colors CDXL video in AGA8 (256 colors per frame).
+: Encodes the CDXL video as standard CDXL video.
 For standard CDXL videos **AGAConv** adjusts the frequency such that all frames have the same size and all data chunks are 32-bit aligned.
+For AGA modes std cdxl is encoded with 24bit colors by **AGAConv**, but can be forced to 12bit colors (for older CDXL players) with the extra option \--force-color-depth=12.

 agaconv video.mp4 video.cdxl \--std-cdxl \--color-mode=aga7
-: Encodes the CDXL video with 12-bit colors and 7 bitplanes (128 colors per frame).
-All other values are default **AGAConv** values.
+: Encodes the CDXL video with 7 bitplanes and 128 colors.
+For standard CDXL videos **AGAConv** adjusts the frequency such that all frames have the same size and all data chunks are 32-bit aligned.
+By default 24bit colors are used for AGA modes, and 12bit colors for OCS, EHB, and HAM6 modes.
+12bit colors can be enforced also for AGA modes with \--force-color-depth=12.

 agaconv video.mp4 video.cdxl \--color-mode=ham8
 : Encodes the CDXL video in HAM8 format.
 HAM8 uses 24-bit colors.
 This requires